halfwater223/cache_simulation_project/README.md

 pytest
 ```

-## Docker Support
+## Optional: Docker Support
+Running the project inside a Docker container is an optional step and not a necessary part of the project implementation.
+If you're familiar with Docker or would like to ensure the project runs in an isolated environment, you can use Docker as an alternative method to run the simulation.

-You can also run the project inside a Docker container.
-Make sure Docker is installed on your machine.
-Build and run the container using the following commands:
+To use Docker, make sure Docker is installed on your machine.
+You can then build and run the container using the following commands:

 Build the Docker Image:
 ```bash